galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

  sample metadata uploaded with your sample files.
  - You can define how many significant ions will be used for extracted ions chromatogram (EIC) plot.
 These plots will be included in a pdf file.

- Apart from the PDF file, the main three outcome from the CAMERA.annotate module are three columns added in the variableMetadata file:
+ Apart from the PDF file, the main three outcomes from the CAMERA.annotate module are three columns added in the variableMetadata file:
  - isotopes: the name says everything
  - adduct: same here; this column is filled only in the iAll functions' mode
  - pcgroup: this stands for Pearson's correlation group; it corresponds to groups of ions that match regarding retention time and intensity